How to Fill Out a Cyber Security Insurance Application For Lower Rates

 Advanced Threat Hunting and Response Tools

 The technology to help combat cyber incidents and subsequent damage, including malware and ransomware, is rapidly advancing.
 Insurers look at whether an organization is utilizing the latest cybersecurity protections and tools that use sophisticated hardware and software to detect and respond to cyber threats.

 These technologies may include, Next-Generation Anti-Virus (NGAV) and Endpoint Detection and Response (EDR).
-NGAV goes beyond traditional anti-virus by including XXXXX.
+NGAV goes beyond traditional anti-virus by including artificial intelligence (AI), behavioral detection, machine learning, and exploit mitigation in effort to block zero-day exploits.
 EDR then adds another layer of cybersecurity protection, automatically containing cyber threats by quarantining compromised devices from other network devices.
 Businesses can buy these security tools as individual solutions or as part of Secure Managed Services.
 The latter may be more cost-effective, especially for SMBs experiencing or anticipating growth.